roberttidey/trainAccess/README.md

 - Ipload the files in data folder using http:ip/upload
 - Further file access can use http:ip/edit
 - For software updating export a binary and then access http:/ip/firmware
+- Note tha thte site fingerprint for https access may change if the security certificate of the National rail site is renewed.
+This can be seen in a browser and used to update the config file.

 ## Usage
 - Middle button is used to turn unit on.
 It will automatically get current times and refresh at the specified interval
 - It will sleep automatically after the configured time if enabled
 - Sleep may be manually forced by a long press of the middle button
-- If there are more listings than the display size then the top and bottom buttons will page through the screens.
+- If there are more listings than the display size then a short press of the top and bottom buttons will page up and down through the screens.
+- Multiple station and destination codes (up to 4) may be put in the config file (comma separated).
+A long press of the top bottom will cycle through these combinations.

 ## Links
 Instructables https://www.instructables.com/id/UK-Train-Display/